thecartercenter/nemo/docs/production-setup.md

     sudo -u postgres psql elmo_production -c 'CREATE EXTENSION IF NOT EXISTS "uuid-ossp"' sudo -u postgres psql elmo_production -c 'CREATE EXTENSION IF NOT EXISTS "pgcrypto"'

+### Connect to a remote database (optional, advanced)

+If you have split servers (e.g. web on one server and database on another), make sure to also modify the following:

+Web server:
+- Follow the instructions in the web server's `database.yml` to configure the connection

+Database server:
+- Modify `/etc/postgresql/10/main/pg_hba.conf` to allow remote connections
+- Modify `/etc/postgresql/10/main/postgresql.conf` to listen on any ports needed

 ### Setup SSL and configure Nginx

 #### To get a free SSL certificate from LetsEncrypt